Fabrício Werdum: Personal life

 Werdum has two daughters with his wife Karine.
 Werdum is fluent in Portuguese, English and Spanish, having lived in Spain for 10 years, and as his mother is of Spanish descent.
 Werdum was previously a Spanish-language commentator for the UFC and often comes to the octagon with the Spanish flag, as well as the Brazilian one.

 From 2004 to 2006, Werdum lived and trained together with Mirko Filipović in Zagreb, Croatia.

 In January 2019, Werdum made the news when he and a lifeguard rescued drowning teenagers at a beach near his home in Torrance, California.

+In 2024, Werdum revealed that he had suffered brain lesions and scarring during his MMA career, and had suspected Chronic traumatic encephalopathy.